tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
 value.
 This MUST be unique for every 401 HTTP response to prevent replay attacks.
-This attribut is required for all challenges.
+This attribute is required for all challenges.

 - "issuer-key", which contains a base64url encoding of the SubjectPublicKeyInfo object for use with the issuance protocol indicated by the challenge.
 This attribute MAY